 Why Didn’t The Europeans Get Wiped Out By Native American Diseases?

-Another contributing factor is that Europeans had spent a long time around domestic animals, which were the source of the many diseases to afflict humans in the Old World.
-By contrast, native Americans had few domestic animals.
-As a result, Europeans had developed some resistance to disease but native Americans hadn’t.
+Another contributing factor to the strength of the European immune system is that they had spent a long time around domestic animals.
+Domestic animals, like dogs, pigs and cows, were the source of the many diseases to afflict humans in the Old World.
+By contrast, Native Americans had very few domestic animals.